Creamy beef and noodles with stew meat is a great stovetop recipe that is hearty, flavorful, and filling for the whole family.

 Full recipe with printable instructions and measurements listed at the bottom of the post in the recipe card.

 How Do I Make Beef and Noodles?

-- Cover the stew meat with flour and set aside.
+- Cover the stew meat with 1/4 cup of flour and set aside.

 - Add oil, minced garlic, and onion to a saucepan.